c64emulator/docker_logitech-media-server/README.md

         example: `/home/public/lan/Fun/Audio`

-Note: the "server.prefs" is customized to use a MySQL-DB.
+Note: the "server.prefs" is placed in `srv_squeezeboxserver/prefs/server.prefs`and is customized to use a MySQL-DB.

 ```
 $ docker run -d \